noperator-zz/MemProgLib/README.md

 | TARGET    | PENDING    | X             | Target interface X is filling the buffer                              | Target interface X has exclusive access.
 After filling the buffer, change `Status` to `FULL` and immediately pass the token |
 | TARGET    | FULL       | X             | Host interface X has just filled and passed this buffer to the target | Target interface X can read from the buffer, then change `Status` to `FREE`                                                 |

+BDTs contain a `Sequence` field to ensure buffers are received in the correct order in case several are sent from one side to the other at once.
+The sequence must be set as follows by the buffer transmitter:
+ - The first buffer transmitted after starting a command will have `Sequence = 0`
+ - Each subsequent buffer transmitted shall have `Sequence` incremented by one, up to 0x7F.
+After 0x7F, it shall roll back to 0
+ - The last buffer transmitted shall have `Sequence = 0x80`.
+This lets the other side know when all data has been transferred

 It is beneficial to use multiple buffers per interface to avoid unnecessary waiting: one can be written to by the host, while the other is being read out by the target.

-Host implementations should default to a maximum of two buffers per interface, to avoid hogging bandwidth that could be used to run commands in parallel on other interfaces
+Host implementations should default to a maximum of two buffers per interface, to avoid hogging buffers that could be used to run commands in parallel on other interfaces

-# Host Implementation
-The host interface is integrated into OpenOCD.
-For details, see https://pd-bitbucket.deltacontrols.com/projects/QAEP/repos/openocd/browse/README_MEMPROG.md

-# Target Implementation
+# Target Implementation Notes
-This repository contains the target implementation of MemProgLib TODO implementation notes / details
+TODO implementation notes / details